County cricket: MCC Universities

-Most of the first-class counties play three-day games against university cricket teams in the early part of the English cricket season.
+Most of the first-class counties play three-day games against university cricket teams in the early part of the English and Welsh cricket season.
 This is partly because the start of the cricket season coincides with the end of the university academic year, and partly because the games act as pre-season warm-ups for the county clubs.

 National counties

-The National Counties, known prior to 2020 as the Minor Counties, are the cricketing counties of England that are not afforded first-class status.
-A further team represents the counties of Wales other than Glamorgan.
-Present members are:
+The National Counties, known prior to 2020 as the Minor Counties, are the cricketing counties of England and Wales that are not afforded first-class status.